 This company was a juggernaut when it launched USA Today in 1982.
 No one had launched a daily national newspaper for many years.
 And it ushered in a new concept in news and information delivery.

-But that pioneering spirit has now turned into more of the survival instincts of the Donner Party.
+But that pioneering spirit has now turned into more of the survival instincts of the Donner Party, with M&A keeping lots of papers afloat.
 Its main source of revenue has dried up, and there’s a lot of competition in a shrinking sector.
 Even local papers aren’t able to keep up with online publications and free information.

 And the economies of scale on the local level are elusive.
 Plus you can only cut so much fat and muscle until you hit bone.
 What you need to survive and thrive is scalability — which is why I’m focusing on a key technological innovation that provides just that.